Security-Onion-Solutions/securityonion-docs/appendix-b.rst

    sudo apt upgrade -y && \
    sudo apt install salt-common salt-master salt-minion -y

-If this node has any sensor components, then you may need to update NetworkManager:
+If this node has any sniffing interfaces, then you may need to update NetworkManager:
 ::

    sudo touch /etc/NetworkManager/conf.d/10-globally-managed-devices.conf && \